software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 There also legacy & **deprecated** prop values available, which work in tandem with corresponding legacy proop values for `sheetAllowedDetents` prop.

-Defaults to `-1`, indicating that the dimming view should be always present.
+Defaults to `SHEET_DIMMED_ALWAYS`, indicating that the dimming view should be always present.

 ### `stackAnimation`